DeTracker: Motion-decoupled Vehicle Detection and Tracking in Unstabilized Satellite Videos: Experiment Results

 \subsubsection{Datasets}

-The proposed method is evaluated on 1) simulated unstabilized dataset \emph{SDM-Car-SU}, which covers diverse background motion patterns with varying speeds (1–3 pixels per frame) and motion directions, enabling systematic assessment under different levels of unstabilized motion; and 2) real unstabilized satellite videos acquired by the Luojia-3 01 satellite to validate its effectiveness in practical scenarios.
+The proposed method is evaluated on two types of data: (i) simulated unstabilized dataset \emph{SDM-Car-SU}, which covers diverse background motion patterns with varying speeds (1–3 pixels per frame) and motion directions, enabling systematic assessment under different levels of unstabilized motion; and (ii) real unstabilized satellite videos acquired by the Luojia-3 01 satellite to validate its effectiveness in practical scenarios.